-Auditions are required of all incoming students desiring to major in Music Education, Music Performance, or the B.A. in Music.
+Auditions are required of all incoming students desiring to major in Music Education or Music Performance.
 Prospective Music Production & Recording Arts majors have the option of auditioning or they may submit a portfolio of materials demonstrating skill in composition and/or music production, such as composed scores, recordings of music they have written, produced, or engineered, etc. The portfolio materials are submitted as part of the online application process.

 If you have any questions, you can contact Ms. Rippy, the Auditions Coordinator, at firstname.lastname@example.org or 336-278-5600.

 All audition dates are on Fridays, beginning at 9:00 AM until about 5:00 PM.
 All applications must be submitted no later than two weeks prior to the audition date.
 Late submissions cannot be accepted.